Akrep361/Assignment_01-TDD_Kata/README.md

 # Assignment_01-TDD_Kata

 ## Team
-Momentan keins - Partner hat Studiengang gewechselt.
+Currently none – partner has changed degree program.

 ## Tools & Setup
-- Sprache: C# (.NET 8)
+- Language: C# (.NET 8)
 - IDE: Visual Studio Code
-- Testframework: xUnit
+- Test framework: xUnit
-- Testlauf: `dotnet watch test`
+- Test runner: `dotnet watch test`
 - Repo: https://github.com/Akrep361/Assignment_01-TDD_Kata

 ---

-## Vorgehen (TDD)
+## Approach

-- Projekt in zwei Teile aufgeteilt: Logik (`FizzBuzzLib`) und Tests (`FizzBuzzTests`)
-- Jeder Schritt nach TDD:
+The project is divided into two parts: logic (`FizzBuzzLib`) and tests (`FizzBuzzTests`).
+Each step was done using the TDD cycle:
-  - Test geschrieben (Red)
+- Write a failing test (Red)
-  - Minimaler Code (Green)
+- Write the minimal implementation (Green)
-  - Refactor wenn nötig
+- Refactor if needed

-### Stage 1 – klassische Regeln
+### Stage 1 – Basic Rules
 - `1` → `"1"`
 - `3` → `"Fizz"`
 - `5` → `"Buzz"`
 - `15` → `"FizzBuzz"`
-- Refactor: string-Verkettung statt verschachtelter ifs
+- Refactoring: replaced nested `if` blocks with string concatenation

-### Stage 2 – enthält 3/5
+### Stage 2 – Contains 3/5
 - `53` → `"FizzBuzz"`
 - `35` → `"FizzBuzzBuzz"`
-- Alte Tests angepasst:
+- Adjusted previous tests:
   - `3` → `"FizzFizz"`
   - `5` → `"BuzzBuzz"`
   - `15` → `"FizzBuzzBuzz"`
-- Weitere Tests:
+- Additional tests:
   - `51` → `"FizzBuzz"`
   - `33` → `"FizzFizz"`
-  - `7` → `"7"` (Kontrollfall)
+  - `7` → `"7"` (control case)
+Used the example numbers from the task as test cases, as they sufficiently cover all rules.

 ---

-## Erkenntnisse
+## Observations

-- TDD gibt Struktur und gute Fehlerkontrolle
-- Refactor wird durch grüne Tests abgesichert
+- TDD provides structure and good error control
+- Refactoring is safe after green tests
-- `Contains('3')` und `Contains('5')` als einfache Lösung zur Ziffernerkennung
+- `Contains('3')` and `Contains('5')` were simple and effective for digit checks
-- Tests spiegeln Anforderungen direkt wider
+- Tests clearly reflect the defined requirements
-- Baby Steps wurden nicht angewendet
+- Baby Steps were not used, as TDD was new to me (no time constraint applied)